 Ref.
-FCT: RG-502-1908
+FCT: RG-502-400242

 Objectives of the Research Group

-In its 3 main areas the RG intends to put in contrast and make explicit the different paradigms of rationality to understand the medieval image of the limits and possibilities of reason.
+In its 3 main areas the RG intends to put in contrast and make explicit the different paradigms of rationality in order to understand the medieval image of the limits and possibilities of reason.
 The RG will organize seminars and other national and international scientific meetings, publish books, papers, and journal issues, prepare research missions and participation in meetings.

 Besides missions for the participation of members in scientific meetings (including fees), other missions shall be required for 1) bibliographic research and 2) short courses or seminars (including fees) on auxiliary fields, namely on digital humanities, to be undertaken especially by young researchers on training.

-c) Reason, Fall and Politics: studying the Augustinian tradition and its influence upon the questions on the origin of dominium and proprietas, the enforcement of law and the nature of power, secular and spiritual.
+c) Reason, “Fall” and Politics: studying the Augustinian tradition and its influence upon the questions on the origin of dominium and proprietas, the enforcement of law and the nature of power, secular and spiritual.

-- SEMINÁRIO MEDIEVAL DE LITERATURA PENSAMENTO E SOCIEDADE (Seminar of Medieval Literature, Thought and Society)
+2. SEMINÁRIO MEDIEVAL DE LITERATURA PENSAMENTO E SOCIEDADE (Seminar of Medieval Literature, Thought and Society)

 SMELPS focuses on reason, law, lineage and representations of society in Medieval Portuguese historiography, Arthurian Literature, and romance languages Literature.
 This thematic field is closely linked to the research put forward by the Reason and Politics subject.
 Detailed subprograms are foreseen:

-a) Assessment of historical and literary constraints on the representation of the power of women in the Iberian Middle Ages historiography (occasionally encompassing other literary genres) and survey of the changes that representation underwent over the years, mainly from the 9th century onwards.
+a) Assessment of the historical and literary constraints on the representation of the power of women in the Iberian Middle Ages historiography (occasionally encompassing other literary genres) and survey of the changes that representation underwent over the years, mainly from the 9th century onwards.

 c) The construction of a memory of Hispania in the 14th century by Pedro de Barcelos, understood mainly though his historiographical writing in Crónica de 1344 and Livro de Linhagens: editorial and cultural perspectives.

-c) The configuration of Arthurian romance in Portugal and its impact on the conformation of social pragmatics and in the diffusion of socio-symbolic codes in Portugal and in the Iberian Peninsula; and the accurate assessment of the position of the cycle of romances, translated in Portugal by the end of the 13th century, in the context of French and European romance.
+c) The configuration of Arthurian romance in Portugal and its impact on the conformation of social pragmatics and on the diffusion of socio-symbolic codes in Portugal and in the Iberian Peninsula; and the accurate assessment of the position of the cycle of romances, translated in Portugal by the end of the 13th century, in the context of French and European romance.

 d) How recurrent themes in Arthurian romance, such as love or political theology, influenced Portuguese late medieval thought.

-- IMAGO MUNDI: MEDIEVAL PHILOSOPHY IN TEXT AND TRANSLATION
+§.
+IMAGO MUNDI: MEDIEVAL PHILOSOPHY IN TEXT AND TRANSLATION